Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 Time to make some SVG elements with D3.

-For this example we will use an array of objects each with three properties: `a`, `b`, and `c`.
+For this example, we will use an array of objects each with three properties: `a`, `b`, and `c`.
 The data will be generated randomly.

 This function takes a parameter `n` and returns an array of n objects.
 Each object properties a, b, and c with random values from 0 - 1.